ioda-net/geo-infra/docs/user/create.rst

     **At least one of the files below must contain a translation line.** Otherwise, no layers config will be created.
 Which means your portal won't work.

 #.
 Add the external layers (WMS or WMTS) by creating the relevant JSON files in ``customer-infra/json/<portal>/external`` (optional).
-To learn more about how to write these files, refer to the `proper section of the page about portal configuration <./configuration-portal.html#layers-from-external-sources>`__.
+To learn more about how to write these files, refer to the :ref:`proper section of the page about portal configuration <ref_user_cfg-portal_layers-external-sources>`.
 You can view examples `here <https://github.com/ioda-net/customer-infra/tree/master/json/demo/external>`__.
 #.
 Create the JSON topic files in ``customer-infra/json/<portal>/topics``.
 They define for each topic its name, languages, background layers, selected layers and catalog.
 You can view examples `here <https://github.com/ioda-net/customer-infra/blob/master/json/demo/topics>`__.
-To learn more how topics work, see the section about topics from the `portal configuration page <./configuration-portal.html#topics>`__.
+To learn more how topics work, see the section about topics from the :ref:`portal configuration page <ref_cfg-portal_topics>`.
 #.
 Add the logo for prints in ``customer-infra/print/<portal>/``.
 This folder must contain:

    - `NorthArrow.svg <https://github.com/ioda-net/customer-infra/blob/master/print/demo/NorthArrow.svg>`__ if your templates have the north arrow.